 Accompanied drivers play an educational role and must fill in a report for the driving school instructor which will be recorded on the learner’s certificate or permit.
 They take full responsibility in the event of an accident, and use a special L plate (white letter L on red background) displayed at the rear of the vehicle.

 Learners cannot drive outside the Grand Duchy or between 23.00 and 06.00, and accompanying drivers must sit in the front passenger seat.
 A validated learner’s certificate and the accompanying driver’s licence must be carried at all times, together with the special certificate issued by the insurer valid for the learning period.

 The practical part of the driving test takes place by appointment at one of the test centres and your approved driving school must register you for it.
 It costs approximately €100.
 If you fail the practical test, you can reapply but you will need to take at least eight additional practical lessons.

 If you pass, you will be issued with a probationary driving licence valid for 24 months, which constitutes another training period.

 During this period you must keep a training booklet which contains eight detachable forms used to record offences committed by the trainee driver, and you must also take part in a one day training course at the centre in Colmar Berg.
-You can take this one-day training after the third month since the issue of your licence.
+You can take this one-day training from the third month after the issue of your licence.
 You’ll be given a certificate and this will entitle you to your final full driver’s licence, although you will not receive this until one month before the expiry date of your probationary licence.

 You must use a driving school that is approved by the SNCA.
 You can find a full list here.